-

-Best Lichen Find of the Year Award
+Best Lichen Find of the Year

 The Best Lichen Find of the Year award, begun in 2025, is chosen by committee to... well, the name is self explanatory.

 The NWL Board of Directors decided in January 2025 that in each year henceforth, Northwest Lichenologists (NWL) will choose an observation posted on the NWL forum as the winner of the Best Lichen Find of the Year (BLFY) Award.
 The award will be made by a committee appointed by the Board.
-Observations must be posted on the NWL forum, even if it is also posted on iNaturalist.
+Observations must be posted on the NWL forum, even if it is a link to a posting on iNaturalist.
 We recommend also posting the observation on iNaturalist, so it is easy to search for and contributes to range data for the species.
 To protect potential rare species, please abstain from collecting or sharing geographic coordinates of your lichen on the NWL forum or another public website if you think it's a rare species.
 Precise location information may be asked for if needed.

 What: ‘Significant’ finds will be preferred.
 These can include species new to science, rare species (species listed at the Federal, State, and/or Provincial level, NatureServe, IUCN Red List, and species of conservation concern), specimens exhibiting a rare morphology, species growing in unusual habitat or substrate, etc…